kyoheiu/shi/README.md

 ## Usage

 ```
-shi [option]              Print the last 50 commands and time
+shi                       Print the last 50 commands and time

 Options:
   -a, --all               Print all the history with the directory path where the command was executed